Niles Canyon Railway: Construction

 In September 1869, the railroad from Sacramento through Alameda Cañon to the waterfront Alameda Terminal at San Francisco Bay was completed.
 According to the Daily Alta California, the first Western Pacific train ran from Sacramento through the canyon on September 6, 1869, to a cheering crowd at Alameda Terminal, while a few cars switched off at the San Jose Junction for San Jose and Gilroy.
 This opening of a transcontinental railroad to the Pacific coast, as envisioned by the 1862 Pacific Railroad Act, came four months after the Central Pacific and Union Pacific met at Promontory Summit, Utah.
 On November 8, 1869, the intended western terminus opened at the Oakland Long Wharf, from which ferries connected to San Francisco.
 These ferries continued to be the final link for passengers to San Francisco until 1958.

-At the mouth of Alameda Cañon was Vallejo Mills and the San Jose Junction (MP 30.6) was located about a mile east, inside the narrow confines of the cañon.
-In 1870 a connector was built just west of Vallejo Mills on the 1869 Central Pacific line to Oakland, connecting it to the original 1866 Western Pacific line to San Jose.
-At the junction (MP 29.2) in the valley, Central Pacific added a roundhouse and a train depot, complete with a restaurant and saloon for the convenience of the train passengers transferring there.
-Meanwhile, in 1869 Central Pacific renamed the station for their railroad attorney and stockholder, Addison Niles, who later became associate justice on the California Supreme Court.
+At the mouth of Alameda Cañon was Vallejo Mills, and the San Jose Junction (MP 30.6) was located about a mile east, inside the narrow confines of the cañon.
+In late 1869 Central Pacific renamed the station for their railroad attorney and stockholder, Addison Niles, who later became associate justice on the California Supreme Court.
+In 1870 a connector was built just west of Vallejo Mills in the valley on the 1869 Central Pacific line to Oakland, connecting it to the original 1866 Western Pacific line to San Jose.
+On April 28, 1870, Central Pacific switched over from the San Jose Junction in the cañon to the new jusnction (MP 29.2) in the valley, Niles.
+There at the junction in the valley, Central Pacific added a roundhouse and a train depot, complete with a restaurant and saloon for the convenience of the train passengers transferring there.
 Shortly thereafter, the Vallejo Mills settlement around MP 29.2 became known as Niles, which has become since 1956 a district within the city of Fremont.
 Likewise, Alameda Cañon thereafter became known as Niles Canyon.